On this page

 Total available storage for New Zealand is below average for this time of the year.

-The chart below compares storage at each hydro lake for the most recent Tuesday, the Tuesday last week, and the historic average for this time of year.
-Percentages shown on the chart are the % of full for each lake.
+The chart below compares current storage at each hydro lake, seven days ago, and the historic average for this time of year.

 The charts below show storage over the last 13 weeks and rolling 7 day inflows for the last year in North and South Islands.

-- Over the last week available storage in the North Island and South Island have decreased.
+- Over the last week (Tuesday to Tuesday) available storage in the North Island has increased and the South Island has increased.

-- Inflows over the last 4 weeks in the North Island and South Island have been below average.
+- Inflows over the last 4 weeks (Tuesday to Tuesday) in the North Island have been below average and in the South Island they have been above average.

 |North Island||South Island|